DreamersofDay/guides/best-practices/README.md

 * Avoid naming methods after database columns in the same class.
 * Don't change a migration after it has been merged into master if the desired change can be solved with another migration.
-* Don't reference a model class directly from a view.
+* Don't reference an AR model class directly from a view.
 * Don't return false from `ActiveModel` callbacks, but instead raise an exception.
 * Don't use instance variables in partials.
 Pass local variables to partials